A fresh and easy-to-make pasta recipe from Rome.

-Spaghetti alla checca is a simple but tasty authentic Italian pasta recipe from Rome.
+Spaghetti alla checca is a simple but tasty authentic vegetarian Italian pasta recipe from Rome.
+It's fresh and easy to make and perfect for warm weather meals!
 I served mine with burrata.
 But, you can make it without for a vegan or dairy-free version.

 Spaghetti alla checca con burrata

 I found this simple but delicious spaghetti alla checca recipe in a huge Italian cook book I have.
 It has 5,000 regional recipes, not all pasta!
 However, when I searched for this recipe online (in Italian, of course!), I found some different versions!!
 Very common, I know, with many Italian recipes.
 The thing is that each version of pasta alla checca claims to be the original recipe from Rome!!
 So which is the original version?